tipoqueno/UI-Design/README.md

 #### Information Architecture

 - [What is Information Architecture?](https://www.iainstitute.org/what-is-ia) - Information architecture is the practice of deciding how to arrange the parts of something to be understandable.
 By the IAInstitute.

+### Communities

+- [Interaction Design Association](https://ixda.org/) - A global community of people who share an interest in interaction design.

 ### Courses